silverstripe/cwp/docs/en/developer.md

 For more information on how to use SCSS, and full API documentation see: http://sass-lang.com/ .

-Compass is distributed in the form of ruby gems.
+Compass is distributed in the form of Ruby gems.
 You may need to install them on your system:

 	# gem install sass
 	# gem install compass